How to Increase Revenue Without Working Overtime

 If after some research you find you’re in a position to raise your prices, it’s time to do a little announcement to your current clientele.
 With the coming new year, the timing is perfect.
 Which brings us to the topic of grandfathering.
 Should you or shouldn’t you?

 This is a controversial one and many businesses swear that grandfathering some folks on the ole/cheaper prices is the best way to go.
 Our advice?
 Proceed with caution.
-If costs are going up, and your quality of work is improving, honouring your old prices could hurt your revenue and actually devalue the service you’re providing.
+If costs are going up, and your quality of work is improving, honoring your old prices could hurt your revenue and actually devalue the service you’re providing.

 Key takeaway: Increasing prices will immediately increase revenue.
 Grandfathering can hurt your business.